matcool/gd-image-to-text/README.md

                             if not specified will use the image's actual width and height.
                             Keep in mind GD characters are about twice as tall as their width
 ```

-if you're allergic to command lines you can just drag an image into the exe ;)

 ## todo: